antononcube/Raku-ML-AssociationRuleLearning/README-work.md

 - The elements of the sets are transaction identifiers.

-(In other words, for each item and inverse index is made.)
+(In other words, for each item an inverse index is made.)

-This representation allows for quick calculation of item combinations support.
+This representation allows for quick calculations of item combinations support.

-We can say the Eclat uses a "vertical database representation" of the transactions.

 ### Apriori